"Editorial is what’s kept this place together for the last few years, thanks to you, sir."

 Ring not only sponsored expanded community-focused coverage of people who do great things in town, the company's ad dollars helped Patch fund news experiments and new local markets.

-Starting in the Fall of 2019, we would virtually gather via Zoom Standup for 15 minutes every Friday afternoon to celebrate our people and big wins and foster a supportive team culture and healthy connections.
+Starting in the Fall of 2019, we would virtually gather via Zoom Standup for 15 minutes every Friday afternoon to celebrate our people and big wins — and foster a supportive team culture of recognition and healthy connection.
 (One December, I played the part of Patch Santa! 🧑🎄) Here are a few of those wins.

 Dennis 'makes sure you learned your lesson'